EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_publish_service/test_plan.md

      2. Error Response Body must accomplish with **ProblemDetails** data structure with:
         * status 401
         * title with message "Unauthorized"
-        * detail with message "Exposer not existing".
+        * detail with message "Provider not existing".
-        * cause with message "Exposer id not found".
+        * cause with message "Provider id not found".

   2. Service API is NOT stored in CAPIF Database